 Social Security will first confirm that you can't continue to do your past work, and, next, will decide whether there is any other kind of work you can do.
 The SSA will consider how your hearing loss affects your capacity to communicate, follow instructions, and do various jobs.
 Here's how the SSA might treat various levels of hearing loss.

 40 dB or higher.
-If your average pure tone threshold is higher than 40 dB in your better ear, Social Security should give you an "RFC."
-RFC stands for "residual functional capacity," a rating of the type of work you can do.
+If your average pure tone threshold is higher than 40 dB in your better ear, Social Security should develop an "RFC" for you.
+RFC stands for "residual functional capacity," a rating of the type of jobs you can do.
 In your RFC, the SSA will include hearing-related restrictions on the work you can do.
-Social Security usually considers thresholds less than 40dB as mild, and won't prepare an RFC.

 50 dB or higher.
 If your hearing loss is moderate (for example, your average threshold is 50 dB, and your word recognition scores are 60% or less), you probably have difficulty hearing and following directions.
 This could rule out some types of jobs, including work in a noisy environment or jobs where instructions can't be given in writing.